KeremErkut/BabyStepsOfPython/README.md

-# PythonWithBabySteps
+# Python With Baby Steps

-Welcome to the **PythonWithBabySteps** repository! 🐍💻 This repository contains all the essential work and projects I’ve done to grasp the fundamentals of Python programming.
+Welcome to the **Python With Baby Steps** repository! 🐍💻 This repository contains all the essential work and projects I’ve done to grasp the fundamentals of Python programming.
 From basic syntax to core concepts, this collection will help anyone who is starting with Python or reviewing the basics!

 ## Repository Contents:
 - **Introduction to Python** 📝